jkrogager/VoigtFit/docs/index.rst

 Recent updates
 --------------

+New in version 0.10.2:

+  Added support for LSF file format to specify the convolution kernel as a function of wavelength.

 New in version 0.9.10:

   Added two keywords to the parameter language in order to allow the user to view fit regions in velocity space when defining masks, continuum normalization and components.
   See details under sections `Mask`, `Continuum Normalization` and `Interactive Components` of the :ref:`documentation`.

 New in version 0.9.9: